 Residence Halls

 On-campus housing consists of two residence halls with a total of approximately 70 rooms in various configurations (i.e., singles, doubles and suites).
-Contact the director of housing for current information: barbara.adams@garrett.edu.
+Contact the director of residential ministries for current information at garrett.housing@garrett.edu.

 Apartments